akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 The second key change we need in our model is to reinstate encapsulation.
 Actors react to messages just like objects "react" to methods invoked on them.
 The difference is that instead of multiple threads "protruding" into our actor and wreaking havoc to internal state and invariants, actors execute independently from the senders of a message, and they react to incoming messages sequentially, one at a time.
-There is always at most one message being processed, meaning that invariants can be kept without synchronization.
+While each actor processes messages sent to it sequentially, different actors work concurrently with each other so an actor system can process as many messages simultaneously as many processor cores are available on the machine.
+Since there is always at most one message being processed per actor the invariants of an actor can be kept without synchronization.
 This happens automatically without using locks:

 TODO: SERIALIZED-TIMELINE-INVARIANTS